Computer Software Assurance (CSA) vs. Computer Software Validation (CSV): FDA Adopts a Risk-Based Approach for Software Validation

 - Ensure that their SDLC, data centre and servers are well qualified and have good support systems.

 - Have a capable tester to create tests dynamically and run unscripted tests

 - Limit scripted tests only for medium to high risk, and critical quality attributes

 - Do a deeper test only in case of failures of these medium to high-risk attributes

 In the new environment ‘verification’ is going to replace ‘validation’ for COTS.

 With CSA, businesses can expect to achieve higher levels of patient safety, product quality and data integrity.
 Establish metrics based on risk assessments to determine the impact of critical features alone.
-This applies for new releases or new systems too where tests should be restricted to high impact functions alone.
+This applies to new releases or new systems too where tests should be restricted to high-impact functions alone.
 This will, of course, require due diligence and critical assessment of vendor qualification documentation, with a specific focus on conducting a robust risk analysis process.
 Overall, adopting the CSA approach helps enterprises also shorten the time-to-market for new products or features.